Appearance

 TIP

-The Image layer section only appears when the current projection mode includes a background image (e.g., Spatial view with tissue image).
+The Image section only appears when the current projection mode includes a background image (e.g., Spatial view with tissue image).

 Resetting Adjustments